 Signposted walkways have been established through attractive and interesting areas of Wellington's parks and large green belts.
 Their wilderness feel is all the more fascinating, given their close proximity to the city.

-The northern walkway is 16 kilometres long and takes about four hours to complete.
-It is steep in some places, but not difficult overall.
-Exits to suburban streets along the way allow the walk to be taken in stages.
+Although steep in some places, this walk is not difficult and can be taken in stages.
 Beginning in the suburb of Johnsonville, it passes through several parks and on through the green town belt before entering the inner city via the Wellington Botanical Garden.
-Attractions along the way include spectacular views, picnic sites, unused tunnels and the Khandallah Summer Pool.
+Enjoy the spectacular views, picnic sites, unused tunnels and the Khandallah Summer Pool.

-The southern walkway provides a four to five-hour journey with contrasting scenery along its 11 kilometre route.
-Beginning in the harbour-side suburb of Oriental Bay, it rises through turn-of-the-century wooden houses to the top of Mount Victoria.
-From this magnificent 360 degree viewing platform, the walkway enters the forest of the town belt.
-This forest provided shelter for the hobbits from the approaching dark riders in the movie The Lord of the Rings.
+Beginning in the harbour-side suburb of Oriental Bay this walk rises through turn-of-the-century wooden houses to the top of Mount Victoria.
+From this magnificent 360 degree viewing platform, the walkway enters the forest where the hobbits sheltered from the approaching dark riders in The Lord of the Rings.
 The setting changes once more as the route passes Wellington Zoo, before meeting the ocean at Island Bay on Wellington's rugged south coast.